Tetrasulfur tetranitride

 Tetrasulfur tetranitride is an inorganic compound with the formula S4N4|auto=1.
 This vivid orange, opaque, crystalline explosive is the most important binary sulfur nitride, which are compounds that contain only the elements sulfur and nitrogen.
 It is a precursor to many S-N compounds and has attracted wide interest for its unusual structure and bonding.

-Nitrogen and sulfur have similar electronegativities.
+Nitrogen and sulfur have similar electronegativities and atomic radii.
 When the properties of atoms are so highly similar, they often form extensive families of covalently bonded structures and compounds.
 Indeed, a large number of S-N and S-NH compounds are known with S4N4 as their parent.

 Structure

+The bonding in S4N4 is considered to be delocalized, which is indicated by the fact that the bond distances between neighboring sulfur and nitrogen atoms are nearly identical.

-S4N4 adopts an unusual "extreme cradle" structure, with D_{2d} point group symmetry.
+S4N4 adopts an unusual "extreme cradle" structure, with D_{2d} molecular symmetry.
 It can be viewed as a derivative of a (hypothetical) eight-membered ring (or more simply a 'deformed' eight-membered ring) of alternating sulfur and nitrogen atoms.
+The four nitrogen atoms form an square and the four sulfur atoms an approximae tetrahedron.
 The pairs of sulfur atoms across the ring are separated by 2.586 Å, resulting in a cage-like structure as determined by single crystal X-ray diffraction.
-The nature of the transannular S–S interactions remains a matter of investigation because it is significantly shorter than the sum of the van der Waals radii but has been explained in the context of molecular orbital theory.
-One pair of the transannular S atoms have valence 4, and the other pair of the transannular S atoms have valence 2.
-The bonding in S4N4 is considered to be delocalized, which is indicated by the fact that the bond distances between neighboring sulfur and nitrogen atoms are nearly identical.
+The nature of the transannular interaction between those sulfur atoms remains a matter of investigation, especially in the context of molecular orbital theory.
+The distance is significantly shorter than the sum of the van der Waals radii and seems to be similar to the strength of a hydrogen bond.

 S4N4 has been shown to co-crystallize with benzene and the C60 molecule.